MariaExtrella/QATestTheAgileMonkeys/README.md

 # Files of the package

-I have built the test on three kind of files:
+The test is built on three kind of files:

    - *.features: contain the steps of the tests.
 Some of them are callable and needed an input parameter, in the case of this parctice, it whould be a JSON field.
    - *.graphql: contain the queries and mutations graphql to send via POST to the graphql API.